evmos/evmos/docs/users/basics/gas.md

 ## Matching EVM Gas consumption

-Evmos is an EVM-compatible chain that supports Ethereum Web3 tooling.
+Evoblock is an EVM-compatible chain that supports Ethereum Web3 tooling.
 For this reason, gas consumption must be equitable with other EVMs, most importantly Ethereum.

 The main difference between EVM and Cosmos state transitions, is that the EVM uses a [gas table](https://github.com/ethereum/go-ethereum/blob/master/params/protocol_params.go) for each OPCODE, whereas Cosmos uses a `GasConfig` that charges gas for each CRUD operation by setting a flat and per-byte cost for accessing the database.